THE 9TH ANNUAL INDIGENOUS VOICES AWARDS is now open!

 —Daniel Heath Justice (Cherokee), professor, author and IVAs champion

-In 2025/2026 the Indigenous Voices Awards English prizes are administered by SFU professors and literary scholars Deanna Reder (Cree-Métis) and Sophie McCall (settler), and poet and UBC professor Billy-Ray Belcourt (Cree).
-This year’s jurors for the English prizes are to be announced.
+In 2025 the Indigenous Voices Awards English prizes will be administered by three co-chairs: SFU professors and literary scholars Deanna Reder (Cree-Métis) and Sophie McCall (settler), and poet and UBC professor Billy-Ray Belcourt (Cree).
+This year’s jurors for the English prizes are Richard Van Camp, Kayla Lar-Son, Marilyn Dumont, Emily Riddle, Otoniya Juliane Okot Bitek, Tenille K Campbell, Joanne Arnott, and Smokii Sumac

-Previous IVAs finalists in unpublished categories who went on to publish their work include Kelsey Borgford, Francine Cunningham, Marie-Andrée Gill, Elaine McArthur, Smokii Sumac, Francine Merasty, Amanda Peters, Cody Caetano, and Brandi Bird.
+Previous IVAs finalists in unpublished categories who went on to publish their work include Brandi Bird, Kelsey Borgford, Francine Cunningham, Marie-Andrée Gill, Elaine McArthur, Smokii Sumac, Francine Merasty, Amanda Peters, and Cody Caetano.
 Over 50 works from IVAs writers can also be found in Carving Space: The Indigenous Voices Awards Anthology published by McClelland & Stewart (2023), co-edited by Jordan Abel, Carleigh Baker, and Madeleine Reddon.

-Support for the Indigenous Voice Awards is welcome and deeply appreciated; a charitable receipt will be issued to all donations given through the Ontario Arts Foundation: https://oafdn.ca/make-a-donation/,
+Support for the Indigenous Voices Awards is welcome through the Ontario Arts Foundation: https://oafdn.ca/make-a-donation/.

 Connect and Share: